timescale/timescaledb/tsl/src/compression/README.md

 structure and does not actually compress it (though TOAST-based compression can be applied on top).
 It is the compression mechanism used when no other compression mechanism works.
 It can store any type of data.

+# Merging chunks while compressing #

+## Setup ##

+Chunks will be merged during compression if we specify the `compress_chunk_time_interval` parameter.
+This value will be used to merge chunks adjacent on the time dimension if possible.
+This allows usage of smaller chunk intervals which are rolled into bigger compressed chunks.

+## Operation ##

+Compression itself is altered by changing the destination compressed chunk from a newly created one to an already existing chunk which satisfies the necessary requirements (is adjacent to the compressed chunk and chunk interval can be increased not to go over compress chunk time interval).

+After compression completes, catalog is updated by dropping the compressed chunk and increasing the chunk interval of the adjacent chunk to include its time dimension slice.
+Chunk constraints are updated as necessary.

+## Compression setup where time dimension is not the first column on order by ##

+When merging such chunks, due to the nature of sequence number ordering, we will inherently be left with chunks where the sequence numbers are not correctly ordered.
+In order to mitigate this issue, chunks are recompressed immediately.
+This has obvious performance implications which might make merging chunks not optimal for certain setups.